Bulalu/bmw-can/firmware/README.md

 - To avoid runtime configuration, define `UDP_HOST`, `UDP_PORT`, `CAN_BPS`, `WIFI_SSID`, `WIFI_PASS`, and add `-DDISABLE_NVS` to the env.
 After flashing, the device uses baked settings and ignores NVS.

 ## Notes
-- The CAN controller runs in listen-only mode (no ACK, no transmit).
-Safe for tapping an active vehicle bus.
+- Sniffer envs run TWAI in listen-only mode (no TX).
+Safe for tapping active buses.
+- OBD env runs in active (normal) mode and transmits Mode 01 requests to 0x7DF at a conservative rate; both TX and RX frames are forwarded via UDP.